-The District retained Burns & McDonnell, Inc. (Burns & McDonnell), to conduct an assessment of the Security Department and assist in developing a Security Camera Strategy.
-The two (2) areas the assessment was intended to focus on are: 1) to evaluate the District's Security Department and provide recommendations regarding the operational and/or administrative improvements and suggest possible reorganizational and operation changes; and 2) to evaluate the current CCTV/camera strategy and create a new strategy for the District to implement.
+The District retained Burns & McDonnell Engineering Company, Inc. (Burns & McDonnell), to conduct an assessment of the Security Department and assist in developing a Security Camera Strategy.
+The two areas the assessment is intended to focus on are: 1) to evaluate the District's Security Department and provide recommendations regarding the operational and/or administrative improvement's and suggest possible reorganizational and operation changes; and 2) to evaluate the current CCTV/camera strategy and create a new strategy for the District to implement.

 Burns & McDonnell prepared their report with the agreement that the report be made available only to the District.
-Due to the sensitivity/confidentiality of information in the report, such as camera locations, staff scheduling, and operations, a summary is being provided to the public.
+Due to the sensitivity/confidentiality of information in the report, such as camera locations and staff scheduling and operations, a summary is being provided to the public.